Aadharcode/Mental-Health-TN-Gov/README.md

    ```sh
    npm install
    ```
+3. Create a config folder in the home directory and put your .env file containing various sensitive data into it

-3. Start the backend server:
+4. Start the backend server:

    ```sh
    npm start